Lavender by the Bay Long Island New York

 Lavender by the Bay is a lavender farm.
 When the field goes into full bloom you only have about 1-2 weeks to go see it before the farm starts harvesting the lavender to produce oils and other products.

 There is an entrance fee to the lavender field.
-It’s $9 per person and kids are free.
+It’s $9 per person for the French lavender bloom and kids under 5 are free.
+Right now for 2021 the entrance is $7 per person for the English lavender bloom.
 I found this entirely reasonable for access to this beautiful field.

 Best Time to Visit Lavender by the Bay on Long Island